 Our financial impacts (how does money need to come and go ).

 All of these concerns are real and essential and a topic for another article.
-It is manifestly worth taking the time to write out loud what is death to you, you as individual and the nitty gritty details of your own death, for y o u, ….yourself,…, b e f o r e it happens (it will) and also what is death to you as a human being, part of a larger species called human being.
-One can empower oneself and others, authentically, to be or become, appropriate, effective and empowered with this stuff we call death without shielding our selves from the raw, sometimes devastating, emotional impact that is there for all of us when we confront the loss of any loved one, to death and dying.
+It is manifestly worth taking the time, dear Reader, to write out loud what is death to you, you as individual and the nitty gritty details of how you envision your own death, for y o u, ….yourself,…, b e f o r e it happens (it will) and also what is death to you as a human being, as part of a larger species called human being.
+One can empower oneself and others, authentically, to be or become, appropriate, effective and empowered with this stuff we call death.
+W can to this without shielding our selves from the raw, sometimes devastating, emotional impact that is there for all of us when we confront the loss of any loved one, to death and dying.

-The re-igniting of our playfulness and our laughter, our magical riffing off of each other, might have allowed for a new level of physical well-being for both of us.
-I don’t know.
+The re-igniting of our playfulness and our laughter, our magical riffing off of each other, might have allowed for a new level of physical and emotional well-being for both of us.
 And in retrospect, I might have acted differently with more confidence and clarity of purpose to re-connect with Lee..
-It wasn’t as if we did nothing, as with our letter writing.
-However, what I did may have missed the point because it may have remained circumspect and respectful perhaps to a fault whereas the real point was to allow the play and magic …starting with simply the laughter. and the re-kindling of deep and trusting affection, the rejuvenating magical riffing…………of our youth to re-emerge.
-This could have been kicked off fully in one afternoon.
-So what do I see regarding Lee and all of us: reaching out as we age is appropriate, effective and fun……….laughter may in fact be the best medicine.
+It wasn’t as if we did nothing, as we did our letter writing.
+However, what we did may have in part missed the point; it may have remained circumspect and respectful perhaps to a fault whereas the real point was to intrude into what Einstein called ” the illusion of separateness,” this being apart justified by time concerns ( too busy) and the space concerns (too far) that seemed to keep us apart.
+Let the play and magic of re-connecting begin…starting with simply the laughter, the re-kindling moments of deep trusting and affection, the rejuvenating magical riffing of our youth to re-emerge. reaching out and connecting as we age is appropriate, effective and fun……….laughter may in fact be the best medicine.

-Reaching out, I see, simply works for everyone as we age.
-That chance may not come again.
+Reaching out simply works for everyone as we age.
+The chance may not come again.

-Takeaways: life is inherently urgent and in some sense everything is at stake all the time and there’s a way to be with that that leaves one in action rather than thinking about it.
-This particularly speaks to friends especially friends we have from our past who are an inactive Network of joy, learning, appreciation and recognition, and often, unseen opportunity.
-If I knew in 2020 and prior what I know now my actions would have been committed to interrupt the predictable “drift” of missing the point of live contact., of going directly for re-kindling and re-igniting a very powerful relationship including showing up unexpectedly as some Vietnam Vets did with a close friend.
+Takeaways: life is inherently urgent and in some sense everything is at stake all the time.
+Yet there’s a way to be with that confronting state of affairs that leaves one in action rather than thinking about it.
+This particularly speaks to friends, especially friends we have from our past who constitute an (in)active Network of joy, learning, appreciation, recognition, and often, unseen opportunity.
+If I knew in 2020 and prior what I know now my actions would have been far more committed to interrupt the predictable “drift” of pretending my past friends don’t really matter now.
+They do matter and matter alot.

-Working this through in conversation with friends of Lee, and of mine who knew of Lee, , and really looking.
-I realize that this painful upset with Lee, once examined and worked through for its power, has left me empowered and equipped with both death and life especially with people I love and care about.
-This upset and inquiry has allowed me to Think Through death itself and share what I’m discovering with you, intending to catalyze your own thinking, your own relationship, your own preparation, your own freedom to be with what is an inevitable part of life a n d for which you and I could be well prepared and empowered …..long before it happens.
+This upset and reflection precipitated by Lee’s sudden and surprising dying has allowed me to Think Through death itself and share what I’m discovering with you.
+I hope/intend to catalyze your own thinking, your own relationship with your own death, , your own preparation, your own freedom to be with what is a necessary and even fulfilling part of life for which you and I can be well prepared and empowered …..long before it happens.

 Last: one of the ways one can honor people we love or care about or knew in their passing is to see what we found unique or extraordinary about them, what we might call a quality or way of being they demonstrated in life.
 I take on “honoring”( to honor is to accord ‘sacred respect’) what they literally were, gave, contributed, expressed.
 Here are the 4 commitments I am making to honor Lee, his life and his passing to the other side of life.